pnicto/CSF364-Assignment-1/md_docs/analysis.md

 ## Jarvis March Algorithm

 Our implemented Jarvis March Algorithm has time complexity \f$O(nh)\f$, where \f$n\f$ is the number of points in the input and \f$h\f$ is the number of points on the final convex hull.
 This implementation of the algorithm only outputs the vertices of the convex hull instead of all the points that lie on the convex hull.
 The case of the implementation not reporting all the points that lie on convex hull arises only when there are collinear points on the convex hull.
 Further we have made modifications and come up with two more implementations.
-The variation are as follows:
+The variations are as follows:

 1. Accounting for collinear points
 2. Skipping the current point while iterating over all points